andre-st/dotfiles/GAMING.md

     - real controller haptics, I don't like touch screens
     - separate device = separate battery drain; smartphone keeps ready after gaming session
     - optimized special purpose device, although there is a YouTube app but no Excel
+    - healthy-escapism device vs. office everywhere
-- PC or TV not occupied, can play parallel
+- PC or TV not occupied, can play parallel, easy to pause/resume
 - streamlined simple UI

 ### Issues

-- brand image: "Nintendo is for children"
+- brand image: "Nintendo is for children and females"
-	- although many 'mature' games (deeper stories, sex and crime, blood, ...), see my games list in [History section](#history);
+	- although many 'mature' games with deeper stories, sex, crime and blood, see my manly games list in [History section](#history);
-         confuses games for children with games for children only (2 markets)
+      confuses marketing to children with children-only market
     - whatever _adult_ means when it comes to video games, since adults are expected to seek real adventures rather than just play them, though (movies/books?);
 	- "family friendly", but many Games imho often adhere to childish aesthetics (early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies nowadays)
 	- male adult Switch-Youtubers in children's rooms, surrounded by little dolls (amiibo) and stuffed Nintendo-merch animals
-	- Yakuza-devs "not cool outsiders night-creatures elite platform"
+	- Yakuza-devs: "not cool outsiders night-creatures elite platform"
 - 'spring noise' in my right analogue joystick after few days of using (new device!)
 	- temporarily/regularly solved without physical disassembly:
 	```